-Douglas, a Democrat, was the representative for California's 14th congressional district from 1945 to 1950.
+Douglas was the representative for California’s 14th congressional district and was a Democrat.
+She served from 1945 to 1950.

 From Jan 1945 to Jan 1951, Douglas missed 49 of 669 roll call votes, which is 7.3%.
 This is much worse than the median of 3.3% among the lifetime records of representatives serving in Jan 1951.
 The chart below reports missed votes over time.